How to speed up your WordPress site (27 easy ways that actually work)

 Section titled 20.
 Schedule cron jobs during low-traffic hours

-Instead, you can disable WordPress’s built-in cron system and set up a real server cron job to run overnight or during off-peak hours.
-This helps keep your site speedy when visitors are most active.
+Instead, you can disable the built-in WordPress cron system and set up a real server cron job to run at set times, like overnight or during quieter hours.

 • Reduce initial page load time